 University of Minnesota Extension and MnDOT are featured in The Farmer magazine for the development of a calculator that helps MnDOT determine fair incentive payments to pay farmers for standing corn rows, hay bales and silage bags used to catch blowing snow and protect selected state highways in winter months.

-The Star Tribune recently published an article spotlighting the Living Snow Fence program and its incentives for farmers, youth agriculture groups and Minnesota drivers.
+The Star Tribune published an article spotlighting the Living Snow Fence program and its incentives for farmers, youth agriculture groups and Minnesota drivers.
 Read more about the Living Snow Fence program here.